New Bern Civitan Club

 Welcome to the New Bern Civitan Club Website.

 We hope you will find the information about our club and about Civitan interesting.
 If you enjoy being with interesting people and would like to help do some good for your community, come and join us!The New Bern Civitan Club has started meeting again since early 2020.
 Everyone is invited to join us at our meetings.
-Click on Documents to see our schedule in our current Monthly Newsletter .
+There are no attendance or dress requirements..

 While "diverse" has certainly become an overused word, it well describes the membership of the New Bern Civitan Club.
 Members have included CEOs, high level managers, county and municipal officials, university professors, college presidents, attorneys, doctors, dentists, accountants and educators.
 We welcome all who wish to share in the ideals and fellowship of Civitan, and with those with a desire to make a difference in the lives of others.

 What does The New Bern Civitan Club offer you?

 The New Bern Civitan Club offers you the opportunity to meet new people, make new friends, and to enjoy the company and fellowship of sharing weekly meals with other other caring community citizens.

 The New Bern Civitan Club offers you the opportunity to grow in your leadership and communication skills as you interact positively with others.